A Comparison of Aerius Continuous Treatment Versus Aerius PRN for Chronic Idiopathic Urticaria (Study P03147) (ATTITUD)

 Intervention Model: Parallel Assignment

-Masking: Double Blind (Subject, Investigator)
+Masking: Double (Participant, Investigator)

 Primary Purpose: Treatment

-|Official Title:||A Pilot, Multicenter, Double-Blind Randomized Study for Comparison of Aerius® "Continuous Treatment" Versus Aerius® "PRN Regimen" on Chronic Idiopathic Urticaria Patient Quality of Life|
+|Official Title:||A Pilot, Multicenter, Double-blind Randomized Study for Comparison of Aerius® "Continuous Treatment" Versus Aerius® "PRN Regimen" on Chronic Idiopathic Urticaria Patient Quality of Life|

 Primary Outcome Measures:

 - Changes from Visit 2 to Visit 4 of Vq-derm questionnaire score and DLQI quality of life score. [ Time Frame: 2 months ]

 Secondary Outcome Measures: